What Can I Expect During My Appointment?

 What is the Cost of the Visit?

 Because both you and your baby are considered patients, we will bill your insurance company for both you AND your baby.
 Please note: if you have a co-pay with your insurer, you are responsible for you and your baby’s co-pay at the time of the office visit.

 Please contact your insurance company to see whether or not the consult will be covered and if it will be applied to your deductible.
 Due to the great variety of insurance plans, it’s impossible for us to determine what your cost will be.
 Your insurance company will be able to provide you with that information.

 Self-pay amounts can range from $260-$350 per mother and baby.

 Do I Need to Be a Kids Plus Pediatrics Patient to Visit the BFC?

-We’re happy to help Moms and Babies from ANY pediatric practice.
-If you’re not a Kids Plus Patient, we’ll request a referral from your baby’s physician, as well as from your physician.
+We’re happy to help parents with infants 3 months and younger from ANY pediatric practice.
+If have an HMO with a listed PCP, you must obtain the required insurance referrals for your visit to be covered.
+The HMO insurances that most frequently require referrals are AETNA and UNITED HEALTH CARE.
 A follow up letter regarding your visit will be sent to your baby’s pediatrician and your OB/midwife.

 What if I’m Not Sure I Want to Breastfeed Exclusively?

 Our goal at the Breastfeeding Center is to help you reach your feeding goals.
 Whether that’s partial or exclusive breastfeeding, we’re here to support you and your choices.

 What if I Need More Lactation Help After the Initial Appointment?